Michael C. Jensen: Early life

 Born in Rochester, Minnesota, United States, he received his A.B. in Economics from Macalester College in 1962.
 He received both his M.B.A.
 (1964) and Ph.D.
-(1968) degrees from the University of Chicago Booth School of Business, notably working with Professor Merton Miller (1990 co-winner of the Nobel Prize in Economics).
+(1968) degrees from the University of Chicago Booth School of Business, notably working with professors Merton Miller (1990 co-winner of the Nobel Prize in Economics) and Eugene Fama (2013 co-winner of the Nobel Prize in Economics).